mozzarellaV8/Foundations-LinearRegression/process-analysis.md

 	# Multiple R-squared:  0.1154,	Adjusted R-squared:  0.097

-So maybe thinking that people in cities result for the bulk of a state's energy consumption is more of a conventional wisdom that strong correlation.
-A plot of the model to explore further and see if anything was missed in the assumptions.
+So maybe thinking that people in cities result for the bulk of a state's energy consumption is more of a 'conventional wisdom' than strong or actual correlation.
+It'd be naive to think the entire country existed in a strictly-divided city/country or urban/rural contrast.

+I plotteed of the model to explore further and see if anything was missed in the assumptions implicit in least squares regression.

 ![lm plot](plots/03-energy.metro.mod.jpeg)